openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

   console.log(JSON.stringify(error));
 });

-// Subscribe to netAvailable events.
-Event notifications can be received only after register is called. netCon.on('netAvailable', (data: connection.NetHandle) => {
+// Subscribe to netUnavailable events.
+Event notifications can be received only after register is called. netCon.on('netUnavailable', () => {
   console.log(JSON.stringify(data));
 });